-Because of our sedentary lifestyles, hip tightness and pain is becoming more common.
-Hips can also become tight from overuse during exercise, and not properly warming up or stretching afterwards.
+Hips can also become tight from overuse during exercise, and not properly warming up or stretching afterward.

-But stretching the hips is sometimes a hard task.
+The solution to these aches and pains is stretching.
+But getting a good stretch in the hips and glutes is sometimes a hard task.
 While there are many well-known stretches for the quads and hamstrings, stretches for the hips and glutes are performed less frequently.
-That’s why so many of us experience tightness in the hip and glute region without any specific cause or injury.
+That’s why so many of us experience tightness in these areas without any specific cause or injury.

-One of the stretches I often suggest to clients is the figure four.
+One of the best stretches that I often suggest to clients is the figure four.
 It’s a great way to stretch and improve mobility in the outer hips and glutes.

 What does the figure four do for the body?

 The figure four stretches the outsides of your hips as well as your butt.
 The stretch specifically targets the gluteus medius, which is the muscle that aids in hip movement and hip mobility and is responsible for stabilizing the hip joint.

 Sitting all day can lead to tight hips, which makes it harder to activate the glute muscles — hence the "dead butt syndrome" many of us suffer from.
 Stretching the hips daily can help combat this.

 You will feel looser and have a greater range of motion in the hip region after performing this stretch.
 Increased flexibility means a decreased chance of injury, so consistently incorporating stretching into your daily routine can benefit you in the long run.